NetworkBlockDevice/nbd/doc/proto.md

 This completes the initial phase of negotiation; the client and server now both know they understand the first version of the newstyle handshake, with no options.
-The client SHOULD ignore any handshake flags it does not recognize, while the server MUST close the connection if it does not recognize the client's flags.
+The client SHOULD ignore any handshake flags it does not recognize, while the server MUST close the TCP connection if it does not recognize the client's flags.
 What follows is a repeating group of options.
 In non-fixed newstyle only one option can be set (`NBD_OPT_EXPORT_NAME`), and it is not optional.